Bloodborne Pathogens Standard

 Many employees are exposed to bloodborne pathogens each year while using needles and other sharps such as scalpels.
 As a result, there are extensive requirements for safe sharps included in the Bloodborne Pathogen Standard.
-Information about safety sharps approved for use in VUMC are listed on the Department of Infection Control & Prevention web site.
-For advice on safety sharps to use in your lab, see Using Sharps Safely in Laboratory Research Applications.
+Information about safety sharps approved for use in VUMC are listed on the Department of Infection Prevention web site.
+For advice on safety sharps to use in your lab, see Using Sharps Safely in the Laboratory.

 Hepatitis B Vaccine

 OSHA requires that Hepatitis B vaccine be provided to any employee who may be exposed to bloodborne pathogens through the course of their work.
 The Vanderbilt Occupational Health Clinic (OHC) provides this service to any affected employee.
 If an employee decides not to be vaccinated, that employee must complete the Hepatitis B Vaccine Declination Form (available on the OHC web site), and submit the signed form to the OHC.